 “Great, Havelock will turn the ship invisible-”

 “Whoa, no one said anything about turning the ship invisible,” Havelock interjected.
 “Not that I could do it anyway, but how in Ghea would you find it again?
-Besides, you said mask the ship.
-So, I think we could put up some nice shrubberies and maybe make it look like a house-”
+Besides, you said to mask the ship.
+So, we could add a nice shrubbery and maybe make it look like a house.”

-“Okay, that’s not going to work,” My-re interrupted.
+“That’s not going to work,” My‑re stated flatly.

-Studying the map Vomarian Fae said, “We’ll need to put the ship down in somewhere, like a valley, where it won’t be visible.
+Studying the map, Vomarian said, “We’ll need to set the ship down somewhere, like a valley, where it won’t be visible.
 However, the map doesn’t display any topographical information.
 I don’t have the faintest idea where to start looking.”

-My-re stretched her arms and rested her hands on the desk looking down at the atlas.
+My‑re stretched her arms and rested her hands on the desk, looking down at the atlas.
 She saw where the town of Sanaras should be written on the map, but it wasn’t listed.
-It was the small village she grew up in when she was captured during the Rirorni war.
-It was also just a day’s travel from Rithakhar.
-There was a small gorge behind the house she grew up in.
-The farm was isolated from the rest of the village and ideal for hiding the Unsinkable III.
-However, they wouldn’t be able to hide it from the occupants.
-Besides, everyone in the village would recognize her.
-The cost was too great.
+Captured during the Rirorni war, she grew up in that village just a day’s travel from Rithakhar.
+Isolated from the rest of the town, the farm held a small gorge behind the house ideal for hiding the Unsinkable III.

 “My‑re has something to add,” Havelock said as her eyes met his at his words.

 Vomarian said, “Our options are bleak.
-Discovery is high and detection means a great risk of not finding this Araminth.
-If you have something.”
+Discovery is high, and detection means there is a great risk of not finding this Araminth.
+If you have something, I implore you.”

-She shifted from one foot to the next.
-While not her biological family, My-re didn’t want to put the Rirorni mother who raised her, A’renna, her Rirorni sister Bel’alith, who she helped raise from birth, and like her, the two slaves, Mal’la and Na’loona, she lived with for years at risk.
-She grew up with them knowing them as her family.
-They fed, clothed, sheltered, and taught her the Rirorni language and customs.
-Most importantly, she taught her how to fight and survive.
+She shifted from one foot to the next and weighed her options.
+My‑re didn’t wish to put the Rirorni mother who raised her, A’renna, her Rirorni sister Bel’alith, who she helped raise from birth, and like her, the two servants, Mal’la and Na’loona, she lived with for years at risk, if someone spotted the Unsinkable III.
+She grew up with them, knowing them as her family.
+They had fed, clothed, sheltered, and taught her the Rirorni language and customs.
+Most importantly, how to survive and use the Wall of Steel fighting style.
 She would be putting them all in jeopardy.
-However, she didn’t see any other options and it was the best chances to go undetected.
-She also longed to see her extended family again and let them know after her death sentence she had won the Blood Games tournament and she was still alive.
-At least for the moment.
+However, she didn’t see any other options and the best chance to travel undetected.
+She also longed to see her extended family again and let them know after her death sentence, she had won the Blood Games tournament and was still alive, at least for the moment.

 “Then what?”

-“We set course here,” My-re said, pointed to an empty space on the map.
+“We set a course here,” My‑re said, pointing to a space on the map.
 “Sanaras.”

 “Home.”